For this Winx Club fashion guide, I dressed like Winx Club characters every day for a week, with outfits inspired by all five main characters.

 The series overall has drawn academic attention for its representation of gender roles.
 For instance, studies showed that the fairies tend to take an active role, while their male counterparts tended to be more passive.

 Likewise, the way the show conveys both positive and negative stereotypes associated with female characters has been studied.

-For example, the show doesn’t pass judgement on tomboys or girly girls.
+For example, the show doesn’t pass judgment on tomboys or girly girls.
 The friendship and feminist undertones are strong as well.
-Also, the main characters take on traditionally male roles, like fighting to save their male love-interests, more often than the other way around.
+Also, the main characters take on traditionally male roles, like fighting to save their male love interests, more often than the other way around.

 Fate: A Winx Saga

 The Netflix series, which just premiered, has had its fair share of backlash for multiple questionable choices.

 The most common complaints include the dark tone, dull visuals, uninspired costumes, white-washing of Musa and Flora, replacement of Flora with a new character, and the overall absence of Tecna, the Trix, Timmy, and Brandon.
 All of these characters are fan favorites.

 All of these are in contrast to the brighter and unapologetically girly animated show.
 Clearly, Netflix drew more inspiration from the CW’s Riverdale than the beloved animated Nickelodeon show, at least tonally.